Svehla/Typescript-GraphQL-AST-parser/readme.md

 # Typescript GraphQL AST Parser

 !!!
-DON'T USE THIS CODE IN YOUR PRODUCTION !!!
+DON'T USE THIS CODE IN THE PRODUCTION !!!

-if you want to interactive play with this source code, just copy paste `index.ts` into https://www.typescriptlang.org/play and set typescript version to at least 4.2-beta.
+If you want to interactive play with this source code, just copy paste `index.ts` into https://www.typescriptlang.org/play and set typescript version to at least 4.2-beta.

-This repository is just fun project where I demonstrate power of typescript by writing Graphql parser in pure Type system.
+This repository is just my fun project where I demonstrate power of typescript by writing Graphql parser in pure Type system.

 ## Preview